StellarStoic/SC_NOTAM/README.md

 ## Disclaimer

 Please note that the data displayed by this scraper is obtained from the Slovenia Control website and may be subject to change or inaccuracies.
 The developers are not responsible for any issues arising from the use of this data.

+- `scrapedSiteExample.html` is an example of the website we are scraping.
+  If you encounter issues or inaccuracies while scraping, it might be due to changes in the content structure of the Slovenia control website.
+  Use `scrapedSiteExample.html` for future reference to identify what may have changed.

 ---